Clan Borthwick: Origins of the clan

 The name Borthwick is of territorial origin.
-It is a traditional origin that the progenitor of Clan Borthwick was Andreas, who accompanied the Saxon Edgar the Ætheling and his sister, Margaret, who was later queen and saint, to Scotland in 1067.
+It is a traditional origin that the progenitor of Clan Borthwick was Andreas, a Livonian knight who accompanied the Saxon Edgar the Ætheling and his sister, Margaret, who was later queen and saint, to Scotland in 1067.
 However recent research has suggested that the Borthwicks may have come to Scotland with Julius Caesar's Roman legions.

 15th century

 Sir William Borthwick held substantial lands in Midlothian and the Scottish Borders and obtained a charter confirming the lands of Borthwick in about 1410.
 It is after these lands that the family was named.
 Also during the 15th century the Borthwicks became Lords of the Parliament of Scotland.

 William Borthwick, 1st Lord Borthwick was one of the nobles who was sent as substitute hostages for the ransom of James I of Scotland in 1425.
 He was responsible for the construction of what is now one of the most impressive fortified dwellings in Scotland, Borthwick Castle, which remains in the ownership of the Borthwick family.
 The first Lord Borthwick died before 1458 and is commemorated in a splendid tomb in the old Borthwick church.
+The church is now in private hands.